DW1718/asst1-malloc-simulator/README.md

 # Asst1
 CS 214: Systems Programming, Spring 2018

-Developed by Frederick William Lau and Jaroor Modi
+Completed by Frederick William Lau and Jaroor Modi

 Assignment 1: To Build A Better Malloc